The increasing uptake of RNA-Seq as the technology of choice in biomarker discovery

 To solve the complex RNA-Seq data challenge, Almac has developed claraT*- A unique software-driven solution, classifying biologically relevant gene expression signatures into a comprehensive, easy-to interpret report. claraT helps simplify RNA-Seq data for biomarker discovery and translational research.
 A pancancer solution, based on a powerful proprietary bioinformatics pipeline, automatically generating the claraT report from raw gene expression data utilizing the Almac optimized RNA Exome Panel.
 The claraT report covers key biologies within the Hallmarks of Cancer, and to date includes 35 gene expression signatures, 30 drug targets and 1,641 single genes relevant to cancer biology.

 “Evaluation of the claraT Total mRNA Report In an RNA-Sequencing dataset from malignant melanoma cancer patients.”

 In this whitepaper the application of claraT to an RNA-Sequencing dataset of malignant melanoma cancer patients treated with immune checkpoint therapy is described.

 To conclude, RNA Sequencing (RNA-Seq) is an increasingly popular technology for biomarker discovery in cancer research.
 High-throughput RNA-Seq produces large quantities of data that can reflect multiple biologies but requires complex computational bioinformatics pipelines to enable interpretation.
-Novel software approaches such as the Almac claraT solution can bring a standardized, rapid approach to analysis of this data for the purposes of biomarker discovery and application.
+Novel software approaches such as the Almac claraT solution can bring a standardised, rapid approach to analysis of this data for the purposes of biomarker discovery and application.